 - Roosevelt University

 - Loyola College, Maryland

-JCFS has a longstanding psychology extern training program for both diagnostic and therapy externs currently enrolled in a doctoral level clinical psychology program.
-Each training year JCFS offers Basic, Intermediate, and Advanced practicum placements for doctoral level students.
-JCFS offers a comprehensive practicum placement focused on providing students with high quality supervision and didactic training, a diverse and challenging client population, as well as experience working within a multidisciplinary team and agency.
+JCFS Chicago has a longstanding psychology extern training program for both diagnostic and therapy externs currently enrolled in a doctoral level clinical psychology program.
+Each training year JCFS Chicago offers Basic, Intermediate, and Advanced practicum placements for doctoral level students.
+JCFS Chicago offers a comprehensive practicum placement focused on providing students with high quality supervision and didactic training, a diverse and challenging client population, as well as experience working within a multidisciplinary team and agency.
 The training year begins mid-August and ends in late June.

 Pre-Doctoral Psychology Internship Training